 The concept of luxury is undergoing a process of transformation in architecture and interior design.
 If it was previously associated with ostentation and accumulation, today it takes on a new meaning and is linked to choosing less, but better.

-This is reflected in architecture and design projects that favor the essential and have a purpose.
-In other words, the new luxury is enhancing the history that hides behind every material, object or piece of furniture, recovering the value of what already exists and making the environment a mirror of conscious choices.
+This is reflected in architectural and design projects that emphasize essence and practicality.
+In other words, the new luxury lies in uncovering the stories behind every material, object, or pieces of furniture, rediscovering the value of what exists, and making the environment a reflection of thoughtful choices.

 Discover the Pan Project, a movement that supports underconsumption